Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Looking for the best HEPA air purifier?
 There are few products that have been able to achieve a design aesthetic that is on par with Apple, Dyson, and those alike.
 So who would’ve thought that one of those companies to achieve such would be a maker of one of the best air purifiers?
 I sure as hell didn’t.

-Most other air purifiers look something analogous to that of a plastic tower fan that can be purchased for $40 at Bed Bath and Beyond.
+Most other air purifiers look analogous to a plastic tower fan that can be purchased for $40 at Bed Bath and Beyond.
 That in mind, though, the BlueAir Sense isn’t cheap; it costs $479 and likely performs as well as other air purifiers that cost perhaps half that.
 But, compare Austin air vs Blueair to see which one is better.

 In addition to an “ion charging process” to clean the air, the Blueair Sense uses a traditional, and proven effective, HEPA filter.
 Unfortunately, the Blueair Sense’s HEPA Filters are not reusable and must be replaced periodically, just like the Coway Airmega 200M.

 A tough proposition to swallow, especially since replacement filters cost about $80, though they should last for some time.
 How long will each one last?
 Unfortunately, I can’t tell you, and nor have I had to replace my filters – I’ve been using the Blueair Sense for over two months without any indicator to do so.
-If you’d love an air purifier that comes with a humidifier then you should take interest in our Boneco Air Washer w200 review.
+If you’d love an air purifier that comes with a humidifier, then you should take an interest in our Boneco Air Washer w200 review.

 You may want to check out our Blueair Classic 605 review if you want a premium purifier with several extra features.